Treatment Center for Thoracic Conditions

 - Palmar Hyperhidrosis: Palms of the hands

 - Axillary Hyperhidrosis: Arm pits

-As mentioned above, the excessive sweating can be embarrassing and socially debilitating.
-The symptoms usually start in adolescence.
-While the baseline sweating is profound, stress, emotions, and exercise can make it even worse.
+The excessive sweating caused by hyperhidrosis can be uncomfortable and socially debilitating.
+The symptoms usually start in adolescence (and while the baseline sweating is profound) stress, emotions, and exercise can make it even worse.

-Surgery is a definitive treatment.
-However, most patients will start with a visit to their primary doctor.
-They may also see a dermatologist.
+Surgery is a definitive treatment, however, most patients will start with a visit to their primary doctor.
 Non-surgical treatment options include oral or topical medications and antiperspirants.
-Many times, these treatments are not effective; however, it does help identify those patients who have severe hyperhidrosis and who will clearly benefit from surgery.
+Oftentimes, these non-surgical treatments are not as effective as one would hope, but beginning with a non-surgical approach helps identify those patients who have severe hyperhidrosis and who will clearly benefit from surgery.